kariy/bad-crypto-lmao/README.md

-A little repo for me to learn about elliptic curves and their applications in cryptography.
+A little repo for me to learn about cryptography.